OmdenaAI/berlin-germany-predicting-train-delays/src/tasks/task-1_1-data-collection-weather_update/README.md

 - These are the columns that have been gathered from the API:

 # Files in this folder
-1. I pushed the CSV file of the final weather dataset to github
+1. I pushed the CSV file of the final weather dataset to our joint google drive here: https://drive.google.com/drive/folders/1GwxT3vZ10zS9CAdR--LfAJqBXOJVWUpX
 2. I share the notebook that is used to get the data from the API and store it into a pandas dataframe